testsalamandra/test-project1/README.md

 # test-project1
-Just for GitHub experimenting purpose
+This is a project for experimenting with GitHub features